On this page you will find out how to cast your vote by proxy at a UK election or referendum.

-Voting by proxy is a convenient way of voting if you are unable to get to the polling station.
-By proxy just means that you appoint someone you trust to vote on your behalf.
-This section tells you how voting by proxy works.
+Voting by proxy means that you appoint someone you trust to vote on your behalf.

 Can I apply for a proxy vote?

-Except if you are registered blind, you may have to get someone to support your application to confirm that your reason for applying to vote by proxy is valid.
-Read the notes that accompany the application form to find out if you need to get someone to support your application and who can do it.
+You may have to get someone to support your application to confirm that your reason for applying to vote by proxy is valid.
+Read the notes that accompany each form to find out if you need to get someone to support your application and who can do it.

 When can I apply to vote by proxy?

-The deadline for applying to vote by proxy is normally 5pm, 6 working days before an election.
-For the Scottish independence referendum on 18 September 2014, the deadline to apply to vote by proxy is 5pm on 3 September 2014, 11 working days before the referendum.
+The deadline for applying to vote by proxy is normally 5pm, six working days before an election.

 What if I miss the deadline but can't go to my polling station?

-If you have a medical emergency after the deadline, you can apply to vote by emergency proxy (until 5pm on the day of the election) if the emergency means that you cannot go to the polling station in person.
+If you have a medical emergency after the deadline, you can apply to vote by emergency proxy if the emergency means that you cannot go to the polling station in person.

-You can also apply to vote by emergency proxy (until 5pm on the day of the election) if your occupation, service or employment means that you cannot go to the polling station in person, and you only become aware of that fact after the deadline (ie. after 5pm, 6 working days before the election, or 11 working days before the Scottish referendum).
+You can also apply to vote by emergency proxy if your occupation, service or employment means that you cannot go to the polling station in person, and you only become aware of that fact after the deadline.

 Who can vote on my behalf?